Consult your pediatric surgeon

 When we know the planned day of the operation, we will notify you by phone or letter of the day that you must come for the preoperative analysis, and we will inform you of the day and time of the visit with the anesthesiologist.
 When you go to see him, he will already have the result of the analysis, he will ask you some questions and at the same time you will be able to ask all the doubts you have.
 He will also inform you of the day of the intervention, but will also notify you by phone or letter.

 How will it be operated?
 What to bring?

-- If your child is over 1 year old and is undergoing a process such as phimosis, inguinal or umbilical hernia, he or she will most likely be operated on.
-Outpatient Surgical Center (CQA)
+- If your child is older than 1 year and has a process such as phimosis, inguinal or umbilical hernia, it is most likely that he will be operated on at the Ambulatory Surgical Center (CQA).

 You do not need to bring anything, but the child does need to come in the shower and, above all, with the hours of fasting that the anesthesiologist will have told you.

 He will enter a first room called the 'insertion room in the middle'.
 We will change it, put on pajamas, take constants (temperature, etc.) and to minimize the discomfort of the puncture, as we will have to put an infusion (a drop by drop), we will look for the best area (whether in the hand, arm or other place), and we will cover it with a preparation (EMLA, composed of local anesthetics).
 We will also administer a drug, different depending on age, to minimize the anxiety of leaving the family and entering the operating room.